cameronfabbri/Colorizing-Images-Using-Adversarial-Networks/README.md

 which one is the true image and which one was colored by the network.

+Can implement both energy based GANs and regular GANs, compare the two.

+Need to think about how the generator will actually work.
+[This](http://richzhang.github.io/colorization/) work explains why just taking the L2 norm between true and generated images produces less saturated and more brown/green (averaged) images.
+Could use their approach for the generator.
+I would also like to try generating color channels individually and see what that yields.

 Instead of using classification error, use the energy function as shown [here](https://openreview.net/pdf?id=ryh9pmcee)